varigence/docs/bimlflex/trial-process/installing-bimlflex.md

 ### Download BimlFlex

-Use the link in the Trial email to download the installer
+Use the link in the trial email to download the installer

 ### Install BimlFlex